pola-rs/r-polars/README.md

 - Read CSV, JSON, Parquet, and other file formats.
 - Filter rows and select columns.
 - Modify and create new columns.
+- Group by and aggregate.
+- Reshape data.
+- Join and concatenate different datasets.
 - Sort data.
-- Join, group, and aggregate data.
-- Join and concatenate datasets.
-- Group and aggregate.
+- Work with dates and times.
 - Handle missing values.
-- Work with dates and times.
 - Use the lazy execution engine for maximum performance and memory-efficient operations.
+- Etc.

 ## Development and Contributions